-- When a market is generally performing poorly (a down market), a stock underperforms by falling faster than the rest of the stocks in the market and is deemed an “underperforming.”
+- When a market is generally performing poorly (a down market), a stock underperforms by falling faster than the rest of the stocks in the market and is deemed an “underperforming” stock.

 What is Underperforming in Finance?

-For example, if a stock’s total return is 3% while the average total return in the overall stock market (or the S&P 500) is 5%, then the stock would’ve underperformed the index by 2%.
+For example, if a stock’s total return is 3% while the average total return in the overall stock market (or the S&P 500) is 5%, then the stock on a relative basis underperformed the index by 2%.

 Stock performance is regularly evaluated by analysts who might be employed by a brokerage house, private clients, or for investment publications that intend on making their findings public through reports.
-The analysts evaluate the financial conditions of a security using information available about the industry, and based on their analysis, a stock can be ranked.
+The analysts evaluate the financial conditions of a security using information available about the industry, and based on their analysis, a stock can be ranked or rated.